-Today, I wish I could go back and say, I don’t believe anyone consented to your boyfriend.
-The oily one that can’t talk about anything but cars and ice cream.
-Whom you insist that your kids call family and love, like family.
+I’m sorry for how it all worked out.
+I didn’t want it to be like that.
+Today, I wish I could go back to her and say, I don’t believe anyone consented to your boyfriend.
+He’s oily, he can’t talk about anything but cars and ice cream, you insist that your kids call family and love, like family.
 Forcing them to hug him, because that’s what you expect.
-I tell the kids the truth; they don’t have to hug anyone they don’t want to touch; but they say they can’t do that with her.
+So, no, I don’t see why I should think you have any say over whether I am with him.
+The ex you threw away.

 It would be nice if every mix of romantic relationships between an interrelated group of people worked harmoniously.
-But it doesn’t always.
-Sometimes you have to accept that they love someone you will never like.
-Sometimes, if it gets bad enough, you may have to question your decision to stay with your partner, rather than their decision to date, say, a racist homophobe. …but you can’t choose the person for them, unless they willingly agree.
+Like that Internet famous divorced couple where the four parents are best friends and hang out with their kid all the time.
+But it doesn’t always turn out that way.
+Sometimes you have to accept that your person now loves someone you will never like.
+Sometimes, if it gets bad enough, you may have to question your decision to stay with your partner, rather than accept their decision to date, say, a racist homophobe. …but you can’t choose the person for them.
+They choose their own loves.

 - She didn’t consent to it.
 In fact, she hates that it exists.